Samasource/sama-aws/doc.md

 ## Gather your Sama info

-If you already have your API key and your project ID you can skip this section.
+If you already know your API key and your project ID, you can skip this section.

 ### API Key